ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-3-3.md

-Chapter 3: Leading Digital Transformation: Creating a Culture that Embraces Innovation and Change
+Creating a Culture that Embraces Innovation and Change
 =================================================================================================

 Digital transformation requires more than just implementing new technology -- it requires creating a culture that embraces innovation and change.
 Effective digital leadership involves creating a culture that fosters experimentation, agility, and continuous learning.
 In this chapter, we will explore strategies for creating a culture that embraces innovation and change, including promoting experimentation, cultivating agility, and investing in learning and development.